Mahican VTA Independent Indicative Direct

 —-(stem)-ąą-w-ak —-(stem)-ąąk They were —

-*These forms are the same as the sg object forms
+*This form is the same as the sg object form

 I saw them